Home Page

 It is commonly known that a Jewish Passover involved the sacrifice

 of a lamb at the appointed time of the year.
-In the 'first month'

 Many Old Testament scriptures state the Passover observance occurred

-on the 14th day of that month.
+on the 14th day of the first month.

 However, scholars do not agree on how to reflect this in the